Sikkim Mahananda Express

 The train connects the Eastern and Northern regions, as well as parts of India in the Bihar & Uttar Pradesh areas.

 The name of the train is derived from the Mahananda River, which runs through North Bengal, Eastern Bihar and Bangladesh.

 As the entire route is not electrified, the train runs with both an electric and diesel locomotive.
 Usually the train gets a WDP-4/WDP-4B from the Siliguri Diesel Loco Shed for the non-electrified territory and a WAP-4 electric locomotive in the electrified section.

+On 16 February 2026, the Sikkim Mahananda Express was flagged off from railway station in Sevoke townfor the first time, marking the station’s first long-distance express service.

+The extension is expected to improve direct rail connectivity between the Darjeeling–Dooars region of North Bengal and Delhi via Alipurduar.

 History

 The train when introduced used to run from to Delhi as train number(s) 983/984.
 This train was later extended to New Jalpaiguri with train number(s) 4083/4084.
 Finally the train was extended to Alipurduar Junction.

 Route and halts

 The important stops of this train are;